developer-onizuka/Ingress_gateway/README.md

 But I am thinking that "Sidecar-Proxy & LoadBalancer & Ingress Gateway" is a perfect solution for me.
 Anyway I believe how to expose service is based on convenience which you desire.
 Let me organaize it as below:

-Anyway, Ingress gateway is one of the steps for  DevOps engineers to run L7 applications in kubernetes cluster!
+Ingress gateway is one of the steps for  DevOps engineers to run L7 applications in kubernetes cluster!

 |  | How to expose | Impressions about conveniences which you desire |
 | --- | --- | --- |